nigel-bruce-khan/BEASTLAB22/assignment2/report/README.md

 ![peak_comp](peak_perf.jpg)

 The results show that there is still room for improvement regarding our parallel implementations.
 However, assessing our outcomes with respect to this frame isn’t an honest evaluation of the proposed solutions, given that achieving this performance is realistically difficult.
 One should consider other metrics to evaluate how optimal a program is.
-Furthermore, a thorough analysis of the presented task (matrix multiplication), shows that for big sizes N, this problem tends to be memory bound, so it would be fairer to compare how memory is exploited in our implementation for augmenting N.
+Furthermore, a thorough analysis of the presented task (matrix multiplication), shows that for big sizes N, this problem tends to be memory bound, so a more meaningful and fairer analysis would be to compare how memory is exploited in our implementation for augmenting N.